 - Podiums in lecture theatres all have landline phone access for use in emergencies.

-- People working in laboratories must have access to a landline phone.
+- Laboratories must have a landline phone.

 - If an instructional teaching room is a teaching lab, a landline phone is required.